mozilla/glean/docs/user/metrics/memory_distribution.md

 ## Limits

-* The maxmimum memory size that can be recorded is 1 Terabyte (2<sup>40</sup> bytes).
+* The maximum memory size that can be recorded is 1 Terabyte (2<sup>40</sup> bytes).
 Larger sizes will be truncated to 1 Terabyte.

 ## Examples